Why Russia is a target for terror

 (CNN)When President Vladimir Putin first ordered Russia's air campaign in Syria in late 2015, his mission was clear: to kill the terrorists living there before they were able to kill people in Russia.

-Thousands of people from the Russian Federation, mostly from the Caucuses region, had traveled to Syria to join Islamist groups.
+Thousands of people from the Russian Federation, mostly from the Caucasus region, had traveled to Syria to join Islamist groups.
 Many have developed reputations for being fierce, capable fighters.

 The Russian government, like those in France, Belgium and the UK, have long feared that its own battle-hardened citizens could return to wreak havoc.